Tuhin114/Twitter/frontend/README.md

 ### Summary9

 The `PostSkeleton` component effectively uses skeleton elements to provide a visual placeholder for a post while the actual data is being fetched.
 This component consists of a circular skeleton for the profile picture, rectangular skeletons for the username and timestamp, and a large rectangular skeleton for the post content.
 The use of utility classes from a CSS framework ensures that the skeletons are well-styled and aligned, providing a clean and consistent user experience during loading.

+## Important Note 11

+### `Post` Component Overview

+The `Post` component renders a single post with functionalities such as liking, commenting, and deleting the post.
+It also includes a modal for viewing and adding comments.

+### Component Structure6

+1. **Avatar and User Information**: Displays the user's profile picture, full name, username, and the time since the post was made.
+2. **Post Content**: Includes the post text and optionally an image.
+3. **Post Actions**: Allows users to comment, repost, like, and bookmark the post.
+4. **Comments Modal**: Shows comments and provides a form to add a new comment.

+### Explanation6

+#### Post Header

+- **Avatar and User Information**:
+  - The avatar is wrapped in a `Link` to the user's profile.
+  - The user's full name and username are displayed alongside the time since the post was made.
+  - If the post belongs to the logged-in user (`isMyPost`), a delete icon (`FaTrash`) is displayed, which triggers the `handleDeletePost` function.

+#### Post Content

+- **Text and Image**:
+  - The post's text is displayed.
+  - If the post has an image, it is displayed with a fixed height and contained within the available space.

+#### Post Actions

+- **Comment, Repost, Like, and Bookmark**:
+  - Icons for commenting, reposting, liking, and bookmarking are displayed with counts.
+  - Clicking the comment icon opens a modal (`dialog`) for viewing and adding comments.
+  - The like icon toggles based on whether the post is liked or not, triggering the `handleLikePost` function.
+  - The bookmark icon is a placeholder for bookmarking functionality.

+#### Comments Modal

+- **Displaying Comments**:
+  - The modal displays existing comments.
+  - A form at the bottom allows users to add new comments, handled by the `handlePostComment` function.
+  - The modal includes a backdrop to close it.

+### Summary10

+The `Post` component effectively displays a social media post with user information, content, and interaction options.
+It includes a modal for managing comments, enhancing the interactivity and user experience of the application.
+The component uses conditional rendering and state management to handle various functionalities such as liking, commenting, and deleting posts.